Travel to Raja Ampat on a Budget (of €30 a day!)

 We stayed at Mangkur Kodon Homestay (+6285243359154) on Kri Island for IDR 350,000 (about €20) per person per night, and at Arborek Homestay (+6285197051443) on Arborek Island for 250,000 (about €15) per person per night.
-Mangkur Kodon was the more expensive option, but provided better facilities and the location is perhaps one of the best in all of Raja Ampat, on a little sandy beach with a rich coral reef just a few metres out of the beach.
+Mangkur Kodon was the more expensive option, but provided better facilities, and the location is perhaps one of the best homestays in all of Raja Ampat, on a little sandy beach with a rich coral reef just a few metres out of the beach.

-If we had to travel again to Raja Ampat on a budget, we would consider spending all our time at Mankur Kodon, since we found Raimon (the owner), to be a great host who took care of all our needs and tried his best to arrange boat trips in the most cost-effective manner possible.
+If we had to travel to Raja Ampat on a budget once again, we would consider spending all our time at Mankur Kodon, since we found Raimon (the owner), to be a great host who took care of all our needs and tried his best to arrange boat trips in the most cost-effective manner possible.
 This zone has also some of the best (i.e. as good as it gets) 3G signal in the area.
 Sometimes Raimon asked for payment upfront prior to a boat trip, but we thought that this was ok, seeing that we owed him the money anyway.

 Arborek homestay was extremely quiet, with gracious hosts who interacted very little with us.
 This was perfectly fine and our stay was great, but the location of the homestay (and any other one on Arborek) does not compare to that of Mangkur Kodon, though there are a handful of ‘convenience’ shops around!.
 There are other advantages to staying on Arborek though, which we shall describe below.

 A comprehensive overview of homestays including locations and costs is included on the fantastic Stay Raja Ampat website.